charlenetolentino/mattsnotes/401-main/reading401-13.md

 1. Does socket.io use HTTP?
 Why?
   - yes but only for feedback if there is not connctions initally

-1. What happens when a client emits an event?
+1. Who happens when a client emits an event?
   - looks for listenr on server

-1. What happens when a server emits an event?
+1. Who happens when a server emits an event?
   -  sever looks on client side

-1. What happens if a client “misses” an event?
+1. Who happens if a client “misses” an event?
   -  an error?

 1. How can we mitigate this?